 Dealing with End of Lease Issues

 As a commercial tenant, it is important for you to be aware of your rights and responsibilities when your commercial lease is nearing the end of its term.
 If your lease is coming to an end, don’t just stick your head in the sand – or worse, try and run away from the problem.
-Instead, give yourself plenty of time to either negotiate a new lease or sort out an exit from your current agreement.
+Instead, give yourself plenty of time to either negotiate a new lease or sort out an exit from your current agreement and find an alternative premises.

 The crucial issues to consider are: